 -

-1 day of gentle exercise (walking, yoga, cycling)
+1 day light activity (walking, yoga, cycling)

 -